randyrossi/bmc64/ANNOUNCE.md

 What do you mean by bare metal?

   There is no operating system!
 An O/S like Linux adds layers of abstraction between the application (VICE) and the privileged kernel code that has access to hardware.
 That adds latency in processing events.
 User space programs can't get notified directly from interrupts, for example.
 The interrupt has to be serviced by the kernel, into user space, into your program (at the mercy of the scheduler) before they can get processed.
 For sound production, the user space program must fill buffers to deliver to a sound driver in the kernel before it can pass it on to the hardware.
 With Combian/PiLizard and Chameleon installations, you are effectively installing a full blown linux distribution (1.5Gb image files!).
-You get the benefits of a real O/S but there are disadvantages to performance.

    With BMC64, VICE -IS- the kernel and has direct access to the hardware.
 As soon as you power on the device, it goes straight into the emulator.
 The entire kernel is ~2MB.